-Application Procedures for Federal Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA) via the internet at www.fafsa.ed.gov.
-Applicatants should be sure to list Flagler College in the Step Six Section and use the Federal School Code for Flagler College: 007893.
+Application Procedures for Federal Financial Aid Complete the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov.
+Applicants should be sure to list Flagler College in the Step Six Section and use the Federal School Code for Flagler College: 007893.

-Students may be required to submit a copy of an official tax transcript and other documents to the Financial Aid Office during the application process.
+Students may be required to submit a copy of an official tax transcript or other documents to the Financial Aid Office during the application process.
 The Financial Aid Office will provide notification if additional documents are required.
+Students are strongly encouraged to use the IRS Data Retrieval Tool while filing the FAFSA to automatically report tax information.